 Core exercises and strength go beyond abdominals.
 Core training incorporates the diaphragm, pelvic floor, and the muscles of the spine, the hips, and the shoulder.
 The Plank and Side Plank poses are the perfect prescription to build your core strength.
 These core exercise are a part of my Health Guides series.

-And if you’re motivated by this guide to delve further, then I would encourage you to then to get the book and take that next step.
+If you’re motivated by this guide and want to delve further, then I would encourage you to then to get the book and take that next step.

-So often, when people think about their core strength they’re thinking about the six-pack muscles, and they’re actually the wrong muscles to think about, because they’re our most superficial abdominal muscles.
+Often, when people think about their core strength they’re thinking about the six-pack muscles.
+They are actually the wrong muscles to think about, because they’re our most superficial abdominal muscles.

-The inner core is our breathing muscles, our diaphragm, and our pelvic floor.
-So every breath you take, how you integrate your breath into your workout, are essential to the start of building a stronger core.
+The inner core are our breathing muscles, our diaphragm, and our pelvic floor.
+Every breath you take, how you integrate your breath into your workout, are essential to the start of building a stronger core.

 Core Exercises to Align Your Body

 The next thing to do is to align your body in such a way that your muscles can best function.
 Our diaphragm doesn’t function very well when we’re in a stretched position, nor does our pelvic floor, nor does our deep abdominal muscles.

 Aligning yourself and elongating your body in the best of your ability before you engage in core muscles.
 This is something that I cover in this guide.